 Is DevOps Hard to Learn?

-The most challenging part of learning DevOps is that it is a broad and deep topic, embracing several practices, tools, and cultural philosophies.
-It involves learning one programming language or tool and general knowledge of the software development cycle, from coding and integration to testing deployment and monitoring at the end.
-It further calls for mindset changes in continuous learning, collaboration, and openness to change and failure as a part of growth.
+The most challenging part of learning DevOps is that it is a broad and deep topic that encompasses several practices, tools, and cultural philosophies.
+It involves learning one programming language or tool and gaining a general knowledge of the software development cycle, from coding and integration to testing, deployment and monitoring at the end.
+It further calls for mindset changes in continuous learning, collaboration, and openness to change and failure as part of growth.

-The challenge for people who come from either a development or operations background is integrating these two disciplines.
-So developers will have to know about operational concerns, like deployment and monitoring, and IT staff will have to know everything about coding and continuous integration processes.
-These challenges are certainly not impossible to overcome, provided one puts in the necessary work with the proper strategies.
+Integrating these two disciplines can be challenging for people with a development or operations background.
+Developers must be knowledgeable about operational concerns, like deployment and monitoring, and IT staff must be knowledgeable about coding and continuous integration processes.
+However, these challenges are certainly not impossible to overcome, provided one puts in the necessary work and uses the proper strategies.

 How Long Does It Take To Learn DevOps?